 The Budget to finance this year's Activity Plan includes an overall expenditure increase of 4% (\$169k) to a total of \$4.551m.
 The budget forecasts an operating deficit of \$294k.
+Consistent with usual practice, we anticipate the actual result will be lower spending and a smaller deficit.

 The total staffing funded to deliver the plan rises from 11 FTE to 14 FTE.
 Based on currently available information, the balance sheet would (on a conservative basis) be approximately \$4.5m at 31 March 2017.